 Revalidates all constraints applicable to the selected Model Element and its children.
-This seems to revalidate all Model Elements regardless in Luna SR0.

 Debug Single Enabled Selection

 Launches the debugger for the selected Model Element and associated Constraint.

 The entry is greyed out if more than one Constraint is selected, so the invocation should normally be made from a leaf Constraint result.